jarun/buku/README.md

 ## Operational notes

 - The SQLite3 database file is stored in `$HOME/.local/share/buku/bookmarks.db` (or `$XDG_DATA_HOME/buku/bookmarks.db`, if XDG_DATA_HOME is defined) for each user.
 Before version 1.9, buku stored database in `$HOME/.cache/buku/bookmarks.db`.
 If the file exists, buku automatically moves it to new location.
+- The database index for entries starts from 1.
+Index 0 is used for special operations like show or refresh or delete all bookmarks.
 - It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. `buku` looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
 - If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single `'` or double `"` quotes.
 - The same URL cannot be added twice.
 You can update tags and re-fetch title data.
 You can also insert a new bookmark at a free index.